-An Enrolled Agent (EA) is a person who has earned the privilege of representing taxpayers before the IRS by either
+An Enrolled Agent (EA) has earned the privilege of representing taxpayers before the Internal Revenue Service (IRS) by either:

 Steps to becoming an Enrolled Agent

-Step 1 – Start by enrolling in the Chartered Tax Professional-CTP® certificate program.
+Step 1: Enroll in the Chartered Tax Professional CTP® certificate program

 - Comprehensive Tax Course